amine7777/katacoda-scenarios/ansible-molecule/step2.md

 `cat molecule.yml`{{execute}}

-As we can see here this is the molecule configuration which contain the driver, plateform . provisionner and verifier.
-We can for example change the image that we want to use, add some options for the Ansible provisionner.
+As we can see here this is the molecule configuration which contain the driver, platforms . provisioner and verifier.
+We can for example change the image that we want to use and also add some options for the Ansible provisioner.

 Let's see the other most important file.